 Does Moisturizer Help with Acne Scars?

 Acne medication can lead to skin dryness & even irritation.
 Using a moisturizer can help, but you need to choose the most suitable one for your skin type.

-What are the best products for Acne & Acne Scars?
+What are the Best Products for Acne & Treating Acne Scars?

 There are several acne scar removal products on the market.
 These aim to clear acne scarring to improve your skin's appearance.
 Consult a Medcare expert to find what product is right for you & your skin.

-If your symptoms are severe, it may be that you should be using prescription treatments, not simple over-the-counter products.
+If your symptoms are severe, it may be that you should be using prescription treatments for acne scars, not simple over-the-counter products.
 Consult your Medcare expert for advice.

 - Don't pick at scars as bacteria can lead to larger scarring.